syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Annotations.md

 {% highlight vb.net %}
 [VB.NET]

-'Create a new PDF document.
+'Creates a new PDF document.

 Dim document As New PdfDocument()

-'Create a new page
+'Creates a new page

 Dim page As PdfPage = document.Pages.Add()

-'Create a new pdf rubber stamp annotation.
+'Creates a new pdf rubber stamp annotation.

 Dim rectangle As New RectangleF(40, 60, 80, 20)